ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 suggest to implement short codes for your projects or coding interviews.

 These notes are currently used to refresh your knowledge and showcase the important part of each domain.
-I highly recommend the following materials by the ordered by importance:
+I highly recommend the following materials (ordered by importance):

 - [Udacity nano degree: Data Structures and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256)